 It is no secret the legal profession attracts a few difficult, ego-driven personalities.
-These personalities may lead to unsound business decisions and can dampen firm morale creating extra stress on law firm management.
-Some firms use a secret weapon to counteract the personality problem – they let the data speak for itself.
+These personalities may lead to unsound business decisions and dampen firm morale.
+This situation can certainly create extra stress for law firm management.
+Some firms, however, use a secret weapon to counteract the personality problem.
+Specifically, they let the data speak for itself.

-Law firms using an approach based on performance criteria are finding greater overall success – both in higher profits and happier employees.
-This approach calls for an emphasis on talent, effort and achievement and is measured with verifiable KPIs.
+Law firms using an approach based on performance criteria are finding greater overall success.
+This is true in terms of both higher profits and happier employees.
+An approach of this type calls for an emphasis on talent, effort and achievement.
+For greatest effect, it is measured with verifiable KPIs.

 Every firm should value its human capital for the asset that it is.
 While it may not appear directly on your balance sheet, human capital either brings tremendous value to your organization or it comes at a significant cost.

 Human capital, the culmination of skills, knowledge and experience possessed by the people in your firm, influences productivity and morale one way or another.
-To ensure that your firm’s human capital is reaching its collective full potential, management needs:
+In ensuring that a firm’s human capital is reaching its full potential, management needs:

-- To know that a law firm is a business and treats it as such.
+- To know that a law firm is a business and treat it as such.

 - To understand the data that must be collected, how to analyze it and how to use it to drive better decisions.

-- Help choosing the best talent available while ensuring the team is diversified and includes non-lawyer talent.
+- Help choosing the best talent available while assembling a team that is diversified and includes non-lawyer talent.